webrage/hackland-cnc/Machine.md

 ### CNC Shutdown Steps
 1. __Clean up the machine area__
-    * Take the work off the machine - jog the machine out of the way if need be
+    * take the work off the machine - jog the machine out of the way if need be
-    * Clean up mess on and around the machine
+    * clean up mess on and around the machine
-    * Making sure that tools are put away in the right place
+    * making sure that tools are put away in the right place
-    * Vacuum away dust etc using the dust extractor - jog the machine out of the way if need be
+    * vacuum away dust etc using the dust extractor - jog the machine out of the way if need be

 2. __Turn off CNC__ (after cleanup above)
-    * Turn red switch to OFF position (CNC control box)
+    * turn red switch to OFF position (CNC control box)
-    * Turn OFF Coolant Pump - red tank under the table next to control box
+    * turn OFF Coolant Pump - red tank under the table next to control box
-    * Turn OFF Dust Extractor
+    * turn OFF Dust Extractor

 3. __Put away safety gear__
-    * Ear, eye & dust protection
+    * ear, eye & dust protection

 4. __Power OFF PC__
-    * Shut down Mach3 software
+    * shut down Mach3 software
-    * Shutdown the PC
+    * shutdown the PC
-    * Make sure you have you USB stick
+    * make sure you have you USB stick

 ### Troubleshooting / Issues
 * Refer to Cam's list of current issues on his [website](https://hackingismakingisengineering.wordpress.com/mechmate-74-hackland-user-guide/#troubleshooting).